Dragon Fly (album): Release and reception

-The album received its RIAA gold certification within six months, selling as well as most Jefferson Airplane albums.
-Two singles were released from the album: "Ride the Tiger" reached #84 on the Billboard Hot 100; the follow-up single "Caroline" failed to chart.
-Singer Marty Balin, who had not appeared on an Airplane or Airplane-offshoot album since Volunteers in 1969, would write and sing on the single "Caroline."
-He would join Jefferson Starship soon after, and remain with the band until 1978.
-The song "Hyperdrive" was used in the opening ceremonies of the 1976 World Science Fiction Convention, MidAmeriCon, in Kansas City, Missouri.
+Released in October 1974, Dragon Fly charted at number 11 and received an RIAA gold certification within six months, becoming the biggest success any of them had since Jefferson Airplane's Bark in 1971.
+Two singles were released from the album: "Ride the Tiger" reached #84 on the Billboard Hot 100 and while the follow-up single "Caroline" did not chart, it became an FM staple and was acclaimed as the album's centerpiece, with many listeners excited by Balin's return.
+In addition, the song "Hyperdrive" was used in the opening ceremonies of the 1976 World Science Fiction Convention, MidAmeriCon, in Kansas City, Missouri.